stephendotcarter/zd-hc-api-export/README.md

 # Description
 This script exports Zendesk Help Center objects to a relational database.
-The data can then be used to execute more advanced queries that what are possible through the Zendesk Help Center API.
+The data can then be used to execute more advanced queries than what are possible through the Zendesk Help Center API.

 The following objects are exported:
-* Artcles
+* Articles
 * Translations
 * Sections
 * Categories